Auto Parts eCommerce Market Share At $16 Billion in 2020

 Amazon continues to grow as a source for auto parts and accessories although they put their focus on health products for much of 2020.

 In past years most of Amazon auto parts sales growth came from direct Fulfillment by Amazon (FBA) sales, known as first party sales or “1P.”
 1P sales typically include Amazon Prime offers.
 Most of Amazon’s 1P sales come either from manufacturers supplying Amazon direct or from warehouse distributors (WDs).
-In 2020, @Amazon will sell $10.3 billion in OEM replacement #autoparts and #aftermarket parts and accessories. #DrivePartsSales Click To TweetWe project Amazon’s auto parts sales for 1P to hit $4.6 billion in 2020.
+Trends, online shopping: In 2020, @Amazon sold about $10.3 billion in OEM replacement #autoparts and #aftermarket parts and accessories. #DrivePartsSales Click To TweetWe projected Amazon’s auto parts sales for 1P at $4.6 billion in 2020.

 Third party sales through Amazon are known as “3P.”
-We project these Amazon auto parts sales for 3P at around $5.7 billion in 2020.
+We projected these Amazon auto parts sales for 3P at around $5.7 billion in 2020.

 We don’t include 3P sales in our annual auto parts industry analysis, only 1P.
 Many 3P auto parts retailers also sell through other channels.
 See our methodology below for more explanation.